xinucode/PyCALQ/README.md

 Full analysis chain of the finite volume spectrum from two-point correlators to phase-shifts and other infinite-volume observables using the Lüscher formalism

-Pipeline:
-- first we pick operators to fit correlation functions
-- use Luescher formalism to fit energy data from correlation functions to s-wave scattering phase shift

-Questions
-- what is a data handler?
-- Best tasks for both data handling and analysis
-- Exact steps for analyzing correlator data?

 ## Prerequisites

-[sigmond pybindings (pip branch)](https://github.com/andrewhanlon/sigmond/tree/pip) [sigmond scripts pybindings (pip branch)](https://github.com/andrewhanlon/sigmond_scripts/tree/pip)
+[sigmond pybindings (pip branch)](https://github.com/andrewhanlon/sigmond/tree/pip)

+[sigmond scripts pybindings (pip branch)](https://github.com/andrewhanlon/sigmond_scripts/tree/pip)

 ## Setup